Ravioli246/Database-Project-2024-Semester-Spring/README.md

 WHERE books_burned < 200
 ```

 The INSERT query: Making a new disposal entry where one of our pyromaniacs burns another book.
-We shall see if it updates the view After this executed we saw that it added another tally to employee number 1024 for number of books burned in our view.
+We shall see if it updates the view.
+After this executed we saw that it added another tally to employee number 1024 for number of books burned in our view.
 ```sql
 INSERT INTO disposal